Skip to main content

 The MT14 Sensor Details page has a new tab available.
 Here are the steps to enable this feature on an MT14,

-1. Ensure that at least 1 gateway (MR/MV) is within 15 feet of the sensors for optimum coverage.
+1. Ensure that at least 1 gateway (MR/MV) is within 15 feet of the sensor (for optimum coverage).

 Due to the increased amount of data being collected, the number of sensors per gateway has been reduced to 8 when using High Sampling Mode.

 1. High Sampling mode can now be enabled on a per sensor basis.
-Navigate to Sensors>Sensors, select the MT14 you wish to use and under Settings tab you can toggle the PM2.5 High Sampling Mode
+This can be configured by navigating to Sensors>Sensors, then selecting the MT14 you wish to use.
+Under the Settings tab, the PM2.5 High Sampling Mode can be toggled.

 A warning is displayed before enabling the High Sampling Mode.

-MT14 units must be persistently powered for this mode to work.
-The toggle shown above will be grayed out if the MT14 is on battery.
+MT14 units must be persistently powered (plugged into a power source) for this mode to work.
+The toggle shown above will be grayed out if the MT14 is running on battery power alone.
 Upon loss of external power when this mode is enabled, PM2.5 will not be sampled but other metrics will continue to sample if the AA batteries are installed.

 1. After the High Sampling mode is turned on, the sensor will receive a configuration to modify the metric collection as outlined in the table above.

-2. There's an optional step available to automatically create a new Default Potential Vape Alert Profile and assign it to the sensor in question.
-Users can simply add Alert Recepients to the profile and start receiving alerts.
+2. There is an optional step available to automatically create a new Default Potential Vape Alert Profile and assign it to the sensor in question.
+Users can simply add Alert Recipients to the profile and start receiving alerts.

 It can take up to 20 minutes for the sensor to receive the new configuration as per the next check in period.